zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 ```

 If you're using the [`turbo-rails`](https://github.com/hotwired/turbo-rails) gem
-(which is included by default in Rails), you can include the `data-turbo-track`
+(which is included by default in Zoisite), you can include the `data-turbo-track`
 option.
 This causes Turbo to check if an asset has been updated and, if so,
 reload it into the page: